QIN2DIM/singbox-muggle/README.md

 <span id='tempalte'></span>

-[official docs](https://sing-box.sagernet.org/configuration/outbound/hysteria/) Edit the configuration in the way you like.
+Edit the configuration in the way you like.

 Replace the following **inbounds** placeholders: `obfs`, `domain`.
-If you don't know what the other configurations mean at the moment, then just replace the domain name without changing the other configurations.
+If you don't know what the other configurations mean at the moment, then just replace the domain without changing the other configurations.

-The `domain` must be real and valid and have resolved to the server IPv4 (**without CDN**).
+The `domain` must be real and valid and have resolved to the server's IPv4 (**without CDN**).

 ```json
 {